Musa cheesmanii

-Musa cheesmanii is a species of wild banana (genus Musa).
+Musa cheesmanii is a species of wild banana (genus Musa), commonly found from Myanmar to northeast India.
+They were discovered in 1955 by N.W.
+Simmons on a banana expedition.
+Locally they are referred to by the name Lungkang (Lumkong).

 Description

 A vigorous, medium-sized wild banana native to northeastern India.
 The pseudostems are densely clustered, dark reddish-brown in color, with a waxy white bloom towards the leaf stem.
+The female bracts are greenish with a purplish margin and the male bud is purplish.
 The leaf is bright green above with a light central vein and greyish below with a showy brown-purple vein.
-Although M. cheesmani was described half a century ago, we believe that this extremely attractive and colorful banana was only recently introduced into cultivation through our efforts.
-It is related to Musa sikkimensis and will be successful under similar conditions.